gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 was too much.
 It was like her seventh naming day, when she snuck downstairs and ate both of the blackberry pies her mother had baked for her, then threw up in the field behind Mamaere Mayeule's.
-The whole room was going cross-eyed...
+The whole room was going cross-eyed…

 "Erileine.
 Erileine!"
 Her eyes snapped open.
 Razi held out a small red bottle.
 "Here, this may help.
 That's it.
 That's it.
 No, not